Micah Children's Initiative

 Our work so far is only the tip of the iceberg in what we envision for our long-term

-Even through the difficulties of a pandemic, our MCI team has laid the foundation for
+Even through the difficulties of a pandemic, our MCI team laid the foundation for

 improving the education and the lives of the O’Brien children: providing water bottles